Belly Fat Is Hard to Lose After Menopause: Simple Reasons Why

 If you have excess belly fat, it isn’t only an aesthetic concern for you.
 It also has serious health implications.
 Excess visceral fat raises your risk for cancer.

-If you’re a woman, a waist circumference of more than 35 inches raises your risk of high blood pressure, diabetes, high cholesterol, and heart disease.
+If you’re a woman, a waist circumference of more than 35 inches raises your risk of high blood pressure.
+It also raises your risk of diabetes, high cholesterol, and heart disease.
+You may not be able to totally prevent or stop belly fat from accumulating.
+However, you can keep it in check by doing some exercises.

 Read also: How to Treat Menopause Symptoms Without Hormones